 You are required to demonstrate and showcase elements of good designs and how it can benefit its users.
-"CONVERGE: CHAMPIONING PURPOSEFUL DESIGNS" is about finding your core and what you truly believe in before manifesting it into your design.
+"CONVERGE: GLOCAL DESIGN SOLUTIONS" asks you to find commonalities in challenges across the world and figure out solutions that can solve these issues.